-In GPM SLH V5, LUT for mid and higher latitudes is newly developed.
-LUT for tropics is the same as TRMM SLH V7A except for using GPM/KuPR information instead of TRMM/PR information as inputs.
-Some recommendations to users of orbital data are listed below, for SLH V5 retrieved as tropical precipitation or those as mid latitude precipitation.
+The LUT for mid and higher latitudes was newly developed in the GPM SLH V5.
+In the TRMM/GPM SLH V06A, the same LUT for mid and higher latitudes is applied and LUT for tropics is the same as TRMM SLH V7A.
+Some recommendations to users of orbital data are listed below, for TRMM/GPM SLH V06A retrieved as tropical precipitation or those as mid latitude precipitation.
 The separation between the tropics and the mid latitudes should be done referring to the rainTypeSLH values stored in the orbital data, and described in Table 1.